Muhsin Ibrahim

 all sorts of abasement.

-I am not an expert on culture, but it's a blessing upon us that some of Islamic core beliefs, values and taboos are in conformity with our way of life.
-In both Islamic teachings and Hausa culture, elders and leaders are not abused.
-We can, and should, call them to order in a polite manner.
+I am not an expert on culture, but it’s a blessing that some of the Islamic core beliefs, values, and taboos are in conformity with our way of life.
+In both Islamic teachings and Hausa culture, elders and leaders are not subjected to abuse.
+We can, and should, call them to order politely.
 Criticise the Emir but within limits.
 The same applies to his defenders.

-I am not an expert on culture, but it's a blessing upon us that some of Islamic core beliefs, values and taboos are in conformity with our way of life.
-In both Islamic teachings and Hausa culture, elders and leaders are not abused.
-We can, and should, call them to order in a polite manner.
+I am not an expert on culture, but it’s a blessing that some of the Islamic core beliefs, values, and taboos are in conformity with our way of life.
+In both Islamic teachings and Hausa culture, elders and leaders are not subjected to abuse.
+We can, and should, call them to order politely.
 Criticise the Emir but within limits.
 The same applies to his defenders.

 Let us maintain the status quo.
 We can see eye-to-eye with the West and still